 For insights on FEDES, check out these newsletters and videos.

 Each year hospitals in the U.S. discard literally tons of unused surgical supplies, in addition to replacing millions of dollars of medical equipment.
 With many in developing nations literally dying for lack of this same equipment and materials, FEDES undertakes bridging supply and demand in a not-for-profit venture.

 The dream of FEDES Foundation is to contribute, together with a given municipality and other partners, to the substantial improvement in the quality of life for the inhabitants of the district.
 Lo Espejo, a district located in the south part of Santiago, is one of those districts.

-In collaboration with the government and international agencies, FEDES initiated a Vocational Training School program (November 2002), whereby young people from underprivileged backgrounds and/or high-risk youth are taught trades.
+In collaboration with the government and international agencies, in 2002 FEDES initiated a Vocational Training School program whereby young people from underprivileged backgrounds and/or high-risk youth are taught trades.
 Later, courses were added for older adults from the same demographic.
-In addition to receiving an education scholarship and on-the-job training, students receive help with writing a resume, and applying for and getting a job in their field of training.
-These youth also receive their lunch and transportation as part of the program.
+In addition to receiving an educational scholarship and on-the-job training, students receive help with writing a resume, and applying for and getting a job in their field of training.

 Vocational training can lift a woman out their cycle of poverty, as well as establish their worth and dignity, and thus we gear many of the courses in our Vocational Training School to women’s empowerment.